tvcsantos/sed/README.markdown

 About
 =====
-`Software Episode Downloader` is a simple Java desktop application based on Swing Application Framework to check periodicaly for subtitles for tv show files that are in a specified directory
+`Subtitle Episode Downloader` is a simple Java desktop application based on Swing Application Framework to check periodicaly for subtitles for tv show files that are in a specified directory